ozzr/godot_terrain/README.md

 ![simple_scene](simple_demo/simple_scene.jpg)
 Custom Godot Engine Build with Terrain Module

+### You can purchase the source code and export templates at [Gumroad](https://ozzrc.gumroad.com/l/qbcek)

-To start testing, download or clone this repo [grab the compiled engine in the release section](https://github.com/ozzr/godot_terrain/tags) and open the project.
+To start testing, download or clone this repo [grab the compiled engine in the release section](https://github.com/ozzr/godot_terrain/tags) and open one of the projects.

 ## Description
 Over the last year I have worked in this project.
 My idea was to create a Terrain system inside godot that worked under both backends GLES3 - GLES2.